 Built specifically for doctors, this system offers all the functionality a medical clinic could want, from unlimited logins for providers (and the ability to add schedules for each of them), to recurring appointments, appointment reminders, and patient self-service.

-While the system is completely free, I moved it to runners up because the developers may have abandoned the project.
-The blog and Facebook posts both stop after August of last year, and one reviewer wrote in June 2017 that DocMeIn, “did not consistently send out appointment reminders to my patients or to me to sync my calendar.
+While the system is completely free, I moved it to runners up because one reviewer wrote in June 2017 that DocMeIn, “did not consistently send out appointment reminders to my patients or to me to sync my calendar.
 When trying to contact DocMeIn.com they responded once and didn’t fix issue.
 Then never responded again.”

 Have you run into any other awesome, free medical scheduling software products?
 Let us know in the comments.